 Traditional Korean recipes use kimchi for flavoring, which means that sometimes it gets cooked.
 Keep in mind that heating kimchi, or any other fermented food, over 115°F will actually start to kill off the healthy probiotics.
 One way to avoid this is to add it to the end of the cooking process — or to serve kimchi over already-cooked foods.

-Some other ways to enjoy kimchi include:
+What to eat kimchi with, or other ways to enjoy kimchi include:

 - As a side dish, eaten raw and on its own like (for example, Banchan in restaurants)